 When engaging in daily exercise and dealing with back pain, it’s important to take into consideration preparative measures that will make sure you don’t do more damage to your back.
 First, make sure that you’re taking the time to stretch and allow your muscles to be loose and limber.
 This will release a lot of lactic acid that has built up and caused a portion of the muscle or back pain and will also prevent your muscles and back from becoming more damaged from exercise.

 Second, it’s important to make sure that you’re wearing the right type of footwear.
 The right pair of shoes can help significantly with posture, reducing the potential for or severity of back pain.
 Although this is particularly important to keep in mind when you’re exercising, it’s just as important to have the right type of footwear for any type of activity — whether that’s hiking, walking, traveling, or anything else.
 Footwear is much more important than it may immediately seem for preventing back pain and can have a noticeable effect a short period after making the change.
+For proper posture, good heel spur inserts can really make a difference.

 It’s worth noting that stretching is not only important in preparation for exercising but also to do in general.
 There are a number of stretches that you can do that will specifically target your back, whether you’re in need of relief from upper or lower back pain.
 In most cases, these stretches involve lying with a flat back and extended other parts of your body to get the full extension of each muscle and relieve the pain of knots or tension.